 After typing the text, select the Start/Stop Macro Record command again.
 The video camera icon should return to the original Windows mouse pointer.

 We have now recorded the the insertion of the text "EmEditor supports macros." into EmEditor.

-We call this a "temporary macro" since it has not yet been saved to a file (its temporarily saved in the Windows Registry).
+We call this a "temporary macro" since it has not yet been saved to a file (it is temporarily saved in the Windows Registry).
 You can execute the temporary macro by selecting the Run Macro command.
 The temporary macro is stored until a new operation is recorded in the macro, and can be executed as many times as you want.
-When you exit EmEditor and reopen it later, the temporary macro is still available.
+When you exit EmEditor and reopen it later, the temporary macro will still be available.